Health and safety

 However, the above hazards apply to other structural framing materials as well, and arguably steel is the safest solution in this regard.

 To ensure that these hazards are safely dealt with, the risk assessment at design stage should conclude that a competent steelwork contractor must be chosen.
 To assist the choice, the BCSA provides a matrix of steelwork contractors who are competent to undertake contracts for both building and bridgeworks.
 This is more than just a list of companies as each applicant company must qualify by being assessed by specialist assessors who check the company’s financial resources, technical resources, health and safety criteria and track record.
-The result is two criteria:
+The result is three criteria:

 - Categorisation of the company in terms of the work it can execute technically